...........................

 As the day winds down you may realize that you are all too tired from the day to cook dinner.
 Not to worry!
 Big Sky boasts some amazing dinner fare for everyone.

-For a truly unique dinner experience check out the Montana Dinner Yurt.
 Jump on a snowcat at the base of the mountain and take a scenic 15 minute ride into the woods to the candlelit dinner yurt.
 Enjoy a three-course meal including fondue for dessert. (winter only)

 Olive B's Big Sky Bistro is a great town center option.
 The relaxed atmosphere and comforting food will leave you with great memories.
 Some of our favorites are the crab cakes, rocky mountain elk and lobster mac n cheese.
 Be sure to save room for dessert and try the frozen huckleberry key lime pie!